mglt/lecture-ipsec-iot/prez/ipsec-iot-slides.md

 # Use Cases - IPsec for Motes

-In this case, the main drivers for chosing IPsec could be:
+In this case, the main drivers for choosing IPsec could be:
 * Communications
   * with a specific mote (IP)
   * within a specific domain
   * Long term sessions
 * Device
   * Limited or simple interactions ($\neq$ RESTful application)
-  * Very constrainted
+  * Very constrained
     * Minimize the payload size
-    * Support alternate KEX or key provisionning
+    * Support alternate KEX or key provisioning
 * Management
   * mutlicast
   * Alternate key provisioning, KEX